-- provide a privacy notice that is "clearly and understandably written," complete, and contains "no unrelated, confusing, or contradictory materials"; 166 - with limited exceptions, obtain "verifiable parental consent," to the collection of personal information from children;167 provide parents with the ability to review personal information collected from their child and prevent further use or maintenance of that collected information;168
+- provide a privacy notice that is "clearly and understandably written," complete, and contains "no unrelated, confusing, or contradictory materials"; - with limited exceptions, obtain "verifiable parental consent," to the collection of personal information from children; - provide parents with the ability to review personal information collected from their child and prevent further use or maintenance of that collected information; - limit the personal information that children must disclose to participate in a game, prize offering, or other

-166 Id. at §§ 312.3(a), 312.4(a)-(b).
+169. Id. at §§ 312.3(a), 312.4(a)-(b).

-167 Id. at §§ 312.3(b), 312.5.
+170. Id. at §§ 312.3(b), 312.5.